WatheqAlshowaiter/model-fields/README.md

 That's it!

 > [!NOTE]
-> If you want to disable the macro way, you can change the `enable_macro` value to false after publishing the config
+> To disable the macro approach, set the `enable_macro` value to false in the published `model-required-fields.php` configuration file.
-> file.

 ### Another Complex Table